-This course is designed for upper level Respiratory Therapy students and other Allied Health Science or Nursing students in order to present an overview of current cardiovascular diagnostic techniques.
-Emphasis will be placed primarily upon non-invasive techniques including electrocardiography and echocardiography, but the course will also include modules relating to therapeutic aspects of cardiac care and cardiac rehabilitation and disease prevention.
+This course is designed for upper level Respiratory Therapy students and other Allied Health Science or Nursing students in order to present an overview of cardiovascular diagnostic current techniques.
+Emphasis will be placed primarily upon non-invasive techniques including electrocardiography echocardiography, but the course will also include modules relating to the rapeutic aspects of cardiac care and cardiac rehabilitation and disease prevention.
 Some cardiovascular pharmacology will also be presented.